Fairesss/PMCommands/README.md

 # PMCommands

-A lightweight library designed to simplify the creation of custom Minecraft commands using Paper.
+A library designed to simplify the creation of custom Minecraft commands using Paper.

 ## ⚙️ Limitations